-The City of Eugene Spay and Neuter Clinic is open for limited walk-in hours between the hours of 1-4:30 p.m., Monday through Friday.
+The City of Eugene Spay and Neuter Clinic is open for limited walk-in hours between the hours of 1-3:30 p.m., Monday through Friday.
+Please note that we check in the last patient no later than 3:30 p.m. (earlier if we have a large amount already checked in).
 We are currently practicing curbside service with a check-in station in front of our building, as the public is not permitted inside the clinic.
-We kindly ask that clients wear face masks and practice social distancing while waiting in line for services.
+Masks are required for all visitors.
+Please practice social distancing while waiting in line for services.

 One of the City of Eugene's public safety missions is to control the dog and cat population within the City limits in order to ensure a safe community environment.